adamcw/wordle-trie-packing/README.md

 to leverage the known structure of the data to implement similar methods to Brotli encoding, but eek out extra drops of delicious compression.

+On all words (valid words + answers) the final size is 15,577 bytes Brotli compressed vs. the original 21,451 bytes (72.6% of baseline).
+This is a nearly 27.5% reduction in over-the-wire size!
+This indicates that the encoding of new words is extremely efficient, and we start to do much better than Brotli can without leveraging known structure.

 Further, lookup time is not bad for the use-case in question (Wordle).
 With bit offsets generated for each first letter, searches can be performed in <1ms on average.